SeitaBV/timely-beliefs/README.md

 ## Visualisation

-Create interactive charts using Altair and view them in your browser.
+Create interactive charts using [Altair](http://altair-viz.github.io) and view them in your browser.

     >>> chart = df.plot(reference_source=df.lineage.sources[0], show_accuracy=True)
     >>> chart.serve()

-This will create an interactive chart like the one in the screenshot at the top of this Readme.
+This will create an interactive Vega-Lite chart [(Satyanarayan et al., 2016)](#references) like the one in the screenshot at the top of this Readme.
 At this time, we chose to show the (possibly more intuitive) forecast horizon for visualisation, rather than our more precise definition of belief horizon.

 ### How to interact with the chart